ome/design/cli_tree.md

     omero tree ls Dataset:1 --ids

-Format the returned objects in a YML style
+Format the returned objects in a coice of styles, for example obj-spec, YAML, JSON.
+This part of the specification may also be used in other CLI plugins which output information about omero objects such as `hql`, `import`, etc.

     omero tree ls Dataset:1 --output=yml